Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 For example:

 - Python, a popular general-purpose scripting language, is incredibly versatile and widely used in automation, data analysis, machine learning, and more.
 While Python has an interactive prompt (called a [REPL](https://realpython.com/python-repl/)), it’s not a system shell in the traditional sense.
-It doesn't directly provide commands for managing files, processes, or the OS environment the way Bash or PowerShell does.
+It doesn't directly provide commands for managing files, processes, or the OS environment the way bash or PowerShell does.

 Side note: “REPL” stands for Read-Eval-Print Loop.
 In the Python context, it allows you to run code interactively, which is super helpful when learning.
 In casual usage, people may refer to the Python REPL as the "Python shell," and that’s okay.
 But technically speaking, this kind of "shell" doesn't interact with the operating system in the same way a true system shell (e.g., PowerShell, bash, CMD) does.